Commissioning differently

 Service provision has shifted significantly over the last two decades, with authorities moving away from direct management and increasingly outsourcing care.
 The push towards personalisation has also given individuals greater choice and control over their care through personal budgets and direct payments.

-Commissioning Across the Four UK Nations
+Commissioning across the UK

-Discussion Materials:
+Discussion materials

-Before the first Network meeting, IMPACT carried out an evidence review and found.
+Before the first Network meeting, IMPACT carried out an evidence review and found:

 The increasing privatisation and financialization of social care have reshaped commissioning in the UK.
 In practice this has meant that services have shifted from publicly managed or non-profit providers to for-profit companies.
 This concept of ‘competitive tendering’ has led to:

-- Workforce Exploitation: Cost-cutting has resulted in lower wages for frontline staff.
+- Workforce exploitation: Cost-cutting has resulted in lower wages for frontline staff.

-- Reduced Advocacy: Non-governmental organisations (NGOs) now rely on government contracts, limiting their ability to challenge policy and advocate for service users.
+- Reduced advocacy: Non-governmental organisations (NGOs) now rely on government contracts, limiting their ability to challenge policy and advocate for service users.

-- Erosion of Trust and Creativity: Bureaucratic and financial constraints have created a transactional culture that discourages collaboration and innovation.
+- Erosion of trust and creativity: Bureaucratic and financial constraints have created a transactional culture that discourages collaboration and innovation.

 To address systemic issues, new commissioning models are being explored in the literature:

-- Joint Commissioning: Aligning health and social care funding to improve efficiency, reduce duplication, and enhance service quality.
+- Joint commissioning: Aligning health and social care funding to improve efficiency, reduce duplication, and enhance service quality.
 While promising, challenges include increased administrative costs and workforce concerns.

-- Micro-Commissioning and Personalised Budgets: Enabling individuals to manage their care through direct funding, promoting autonomy and personalised service provision.
+- Micro-commissioning and personalised budgets: Enabling individuals to manage their care through direct funding, promoting autonomy and personalised service provision.

 - Outcomes-Based Commissioning (OBC): Focusing on service user outcomes rather than rigid contractual obligations, though transitioning to this model presents financial and logistical challenges.